Tra Telligman

-Tracy Telligman (most often billed as "Tra" Telligman /ˈtreɪ/; born February 7, 1965) is a retired American mixed martial artist and boxer who has fought in the UFC, PRIDE, and Pancrase.
+Tracy Telligman (most often billed as "Tra" Telligman /ˈtreɪ/; born February 7, 1965) is an American retired mixed martial artist and boxer who has fought in the UFC, PRIDE, and Pancrase.
 He is also known for fighting despite having only one pectoralis major muscle.

 Background

 Telligman was born in Dallas, Texas.
 He was in a car accident when he was only one and a half years old, and as a result, he is missing his right pectoral and also his right lung, leaving a deep recess in his chest.
 The accident also crushed his ribs and he has lived with the deformity ever since.
 Telligman began training in Karate when he was 8 years old, continuing until he was 13 years old, and then began Boxing until he was 15.
 He then began training in Jujutsu and participated in a full-contact Karate contest when he was in high school.
 Telligman also trained in Taekwondo, Kung Fu, Judo, and Wrestling.